ezraroi/Human-AI-Collab/output/concepts.md

 ### Interaction Dynamics (Propagation Rules)
 When Alpha-Function is offline or overwhelmed:
 - **As-If Body Loop** loses its function: embodied signals are ignored → symbolic overrun emerges.
-- **Journal** becomes corrupted (on Identity Stakes work): entries are written without metabolization, producing pseudo-insight or thin narratives.
+- Journal becomes corrupted (**when the work carries Identity Stakes**): entries are written without metabolization, producing pseudo-insight or thin narratives.
 - **Capacity (C)** fails to accumulate: Not real growth is happening.
 - **Axis B collapses** into a Channel-2-only processing pattern (skipping digestion, just consuming AI answers) → the hallmark of PSB.